HenriquesLab/DL4MicEverywhere/CONTRIBUTING.md

 Join the discussions on GitHub issues and PRs.
 Share your experience and expertise.
 Help new users get started.
 The more people engaged, the better this resource becomes!

+## Authorship Expectations

+The default way to recognise contributions is via the [contributors](https://github.com/HenriquesLab/DL4MicEverywhere/graphs/contributors) section of the repository.
+The attribution of authorship to future publications derived from the DL4MicEverywhere project are not given "automatically" to contributors and follow the guidelines:
+- Authorship roles and expectations are discussed early on in the project and ultimately decided by the senior project leads (Ricardo Henriques and Estibaliz Gomez de Mariscal).
+This is often an ongoing conversation throughout the project, as roles and contributions may change over time.
+- All authors are expected to contribute significantly to the project.
+This includes conception, design, development of functionality, data acquisition, analysis and interpretation, and drafting and revising the manuscripts.
+These contributions are done with prior discussion and agreement of the senior project lead and core development team.

+## Code of Conduct

+Please note that this project is follows a [Contributor Code of Conduct](https://www.contributor-covenant.org/version/2/1/code_of_conduct/).
+By participating in this project you agree to abide by its terms.

 Thank you for considering contributing to DL4MicEverywhere!